-PCC requires that all fresh meat, including poultry, be certified organic or non-GMO verified.
-The standard also includes specific criteria to ensure the birds raised for poultry sold at our stores are treated humanely, have access to the outdoors, and are not given hormones or antibiotics.
+Our standards for chicken and poultry focus on the treatment and health of the animals, to ensure that they are raised humanely, have access to the outdoors, and are not given hormones or antibiotics.
 You can read our full poultry standard here.